ibm-cloud-docs/openpages/admin-view-UI-utilization.md

 - Database read IOPS
 - Database write IOPS

+To view the metrics for an instance, do the following steps:

 1. Go to the UI where you manage your {{site.data.keyword.openpages_short}} instance.
 For more information, see [Managing your {{site.data.keyword.openpages_short}} instance](/docs/openpages?topic=openpages-manage_op_instance).
 2. Click **Usage**.